Albert Sidney Johnston: American Civil War

-Confederate command in Western Theater
+Department No. 2

 On September 10, 1861, Johnston was assigned to command the huge area of the Confederacy west of the Allegheny Mountains, except for coastal areas.
 He became commander of the Confederacy's western armies in the area often called the Western Department or Western Military Department.
 Johnston's appointment as a full general by his friend and admirer Jefferson Davis had already been confirmed by the Confederate Senate on August 31, 1861.
 The appointment had been backdated to rank from May 30, 1861, making him the second-highest-ranking general in the Confederate States Army.
 Only Adjutant General and Inspector General Samuel Cooper ranked ahead of him.
 After his appointment, Johnston immediately headed for his new territory.
 He was permitted to call on Arkansas, Tennessee, and Mississippi governors for new troops.
 However, politics largely stifled this authority, especially concerning Mississippi.
 On September 13, 1861, Johnston ordered Brig.
 Gen. Felix Zollicoffer with 4,000 men to occupy Cumberland Gap in Kentucky to block U.S. troops from coming into eastern Tennessee.
 The Kentucky legislature had voted to side with the United States after the occupation of Columbus by Polk.
 By September 18, Johnston had Brig.
 Gen. Simon Bolivar Buckner with another 4,000 men blocking the railroad route to Tennessee at Bowling Green, Kentucky.

 Johnston had fewer than 40,000 men spread throughout Kentucky, Tennessee, Arkansas, and Missouri.
 Of these, 10,000 were in Missouri under Missouri State Guard Maj.
 Gen. Sterling Price.
 Johnston did not quickly gain many recruits when he first requested them from the governors, but his more serious problem was lacking sufficient arms and ammunition for the troops he already had.
 As the Confederate government concentrated efforts on the units in the East, they gave Johnston small numbers of reinforcements and minimal amounts of arms and material.
 Johnston maintained his defense by conducting raids and other measures to make it appear he had larger forces than he did, a strategy that worked for several months.
 Johnston's tactics had so annoyed and confused U.S. Brig.
 Gen. William Tecumseh Sherman in Kentucky that he became paranoid and mentally unstable.
+In a letter to his wife, Sherman stated: "I find myself riding a whirlwind unable to guide the storm.
+Rumors and reports pour in on me of the overwhelming force collected in front across Green River...
+To advance would be madness and to stand still folly... the idea of going down to history with a fame such as threatens me nearly makes me crazy, indeed I may be so now."
 Sherman overestimated Johnston's forces and was relieved by Brig.
 Gen. Don Carlos Buell on November 9, 1861.
-However, in his Memoirs, Sherman strongly refutes this account.
+However, in his Memoirs, Sherman strongly rebutted this account.